axsaucedo/industrial-airflow/contents.md

 # 4. Smart Data Pipelines

 [NEXT]
-### The Crypto-ML has now an exponentially increasing amount of internal use-cases
+The Crypto-ML has now an
+### exponentially increasing
+amount of
+## internal/external use-cases

 Their datapipeline is getting unmanagable!

 [NEXT]

-## They realised ML is the tip of the iceberg
+## They also realised ML is the tip of the iceberg
 ![distributed_architecture](images/mlecosystem.png)

-Only a small fraction of real-world machine learning is composed of actual ML code
+People forget only a small fraction of real-world machine learning is composed of actual ML code

 [NEXT]
 ## Growing data flow complexity